Osm0s1s/ZeroScroll/README.md

 # Hopper

+> **Long AI conversations are hard to navigate.**
+> Hopper adds a persistent sidebar with search, filtering, and instant navigation to any message.
+> Works locally with ChatGPT, Claude, Gemini, Grok, and more.

-A Chrome extension that adds a navigation sidebar to AI chat platforms.
+A Chrome extension that enhances AI chat platforms with powerful navigation.

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)
 ![Version](https://img.shields.io/badge/Version-1.0.0-green)